neihyud/obisidian/_IceTea/Config.md

 # Set name of the theme to load --- if set to "random", it will
 # load a random theme each time oh-my-zsh is loaded, in which case,
-wx# to know which specific one was loaded, run: echo $RANDOM_THEME
+# to know which specific one was loaded, run: echo $RANDOM_THEME
 # See https://github.com/ohmyzsh/ohmyzsh/wiki/Themes
 ZSH_THEME="robbyrussell"